 - In an essay of 250 to 500 words, How does the mission of the GW OT program resonate with you?
 Share an example from your life experiences.

 - In an essay of no more than 500 words, include anything that you would like us to know that was NOT covered elsewhere in your application.

 - Letters of Recommendation

-You are required to submit (through the OTCAS reference portal) at least two (2) letters of recommendation.
+You are required to submit at least three (3) letters of recommendation through OTCAS.
 Please do not submit additional recommendations directly to GW.

 Recommendations from family members and friends are not acceptable

 Please submit an official transcript from every college and university you attended, whether or not a degree was earned, directly to OTCAS.
 No transcripts are submitted to GW at the time of application.